cisco/mindmeld/source/userguide/active_learning.rst

 .. note::

     The default batch size is 100.
-For large applications, this number may be too small and we should encourage developers to update it accordingly.
+For large applications, this number may be too small and we encourage developers to update it accordingly.
 We recommend setting 1-2% of total training data size as the batch size.

 .. _al_strategy_tuning:

 Strategy Tuning
 ^^^^^^^^^^^^^^^
-The goal of the strategy tuning phase in the active learning pipeline is to determine the best tuning strategies and tuning level for your application.
-We will talk about the different possible tuning strategies and levels later in this section.
+The goal of the strategy tuning phase in the active learning pipeline is to determine the best strategy (heuristic) and tuning level for your application.
+We will talk about the different possible strategies and tuning levels later in this section.

 .. image:: /images/strategy_tuning.png
     :align: center
     :name: strategy_tuning_flow

-The existing training data in the app is partitioned into a `sampled` seed set and `unsampled` set according to the  ``train_seed_pct`` value mentioned in the config file.
-Data is evenly sampled at the ``train_seed_pct`` value across the domains to maintain class balance in the seed dataset.
+In this phase, the existing training data in the app is partitioned into a `sampled` seed set and `unsampled` set according to the  ``train_seed_pct`` value mentioned in the config file.
+Data is evenly sampled based on given ``train_seed_pct`` across the different domains/intents to maintain class balance in the seed dataset.
 Note that the pipeline only uses the data from files that match the ``train_pattern`` regex in the config file in this step.
 The classifiers are trained on this sampled seed data (and evaluated on the existing test data, i.e. files matching ``test_pattern``).

-Next, the trained classifiers are used to generate a prediction for queries in the unsampled set.
-This prediction is output in the form of a class probability distribution.
-This distribution is passed through the sampling or ``tuning_strategies`` to obtain a ranked list of unsampled queries.
-Based on this ranked list, the top-k queries (k = ``batch_size``) are extracted from the unsampled set and added to the sampled set.
-Thereby increasing the size of the latter while reducing that of the former.
+Next, the trained classifiers are used to generate a predictions for queries in the unsampled set.
+These predictions are output in the form of class probability distributions.
+The various ``tuning_strategies`` use these distributions to rank the queries.
+Based on this ranked list, the top-k queries (k = ``batch_size``) are extracted from the unsampled set and added to the sampled set, thereby increasing the size of the latter while reducing that of the former.

 The classifier models are now retrained with the expanded sampled set and evaluated against the same test set.
 This process is repeated until all the unsampled training data has been consumed by the sampled set and the final iteration of classifier training is done on this exhaustive sampled set.
 This tuning process is repeated for ``n_epochs`` (as defined in the config) to obtain average active learning performance.